r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **Super Fast SEO Plugin** — Even after packing so many features, Rank Math has a negligible load on your server.

 * **New SEO Analyzer** — Rank Math's built-in SEO analysis will give you SEO recommendations that you'd normally spend hundreds of dollars to get.

+* **[Elementor SEO](https://rankmath.com/blog/elementor-seo/)** - Deep integration with the Elementor Page builder.
+Now, you don't need to go back and forth between tabs to configure your page's SEO.
+Everything related to SEO can be configured in the visual editor.

 * **Optimize 5 Keywords At Once** — You can optimize your post for up to 5 different keywords with Rank Math.